-These other functions include annual reporting requirements under the Annual Reports (Statutory Bodies) Act 1984.
+These other functions include preparing annual reporting information under the Government Sector Finance Act 2018.

-(2) Each of the following is a relevant authority for the purposes of this section-
+- (2) Each of the following is a relevant authority for the purposes of this section- - (a) the Workers Compensation (Dust Diseases) Authority constituted under the Workers' Compensation (Dust Diseases) Act 1942, - (b) the Lifetime Care and Support Authority of New South Wales constituted under the Motor Accidents (Lifetime Care and Support) Act 2006, - (c) the Sporting Injuries Compensation Authority constituted under the Sporting Injuries Insurance Act 1978, - (d) the NSW Self Insurance Corporation constituted under the NSW Self Insurance Corporation Act 2004,

-- (a) the Workers Compensation (Dust Diseases) Authority constituted under the Workers' Compensation (Dust Diseases) Act 1942, - (b) the Lifetime Care and Support Authority of New South Wales constituted under the Motor Accidents (Lifetime Care and Support) Act 2006, - (c) the Sporting Injuries Compensation Authority constituted under the Sporting Injuries Insurance Act 1978, - (d) the NSW Self Insurance Corporation constituted under the NSW Self Insurance Corporation Act 2004, - (e) the Building Insurers' Guarantee Corporation constituted under Part 6A of the Home Building Act 1989.
+(e) the Building Insurers' Guarantee Corporation constituted under Part 6A of the Home Building Act 1989.